symfony/symfony/UPGRADE-2.3.md

  * If you are receiving responses with non-30x Status Code and Location header please be aware that you won't be able to use auto-redirects on these kind of responses.
-To force redirection even if the response is not HTTP 30x, call `Client::followRedirect(true)` to force-redirect if `Location` header is present.

    If you are correctly passing 30x Status Code with Location header, you don't have to worry about the change.

-   If you were using responses with Location header and non-30x Status Code, you have to update your code to forcely follow the redirect with `Client::followRedirect(true)`.
+   If you were using responses with Location header and non-30x Status Code, you have to update your code to manually create another request to URL grabbed from the Location header.